top of page

 ☽ Ausländer â˜¾

 Outlanders.
 Outsiders.
-Newcomers to the pack who are questioned in The Dungeons and only permitted to den at the outskirts of Geheimwald when they have proven trustworthy.
+Newcomers to the pack who are often questioned in The Dungeons and only permitted to den at the outskirts of Geheimwald when they have proven trustworthy.
 They are not allowed to wander the territory unaccompanied, and must be monitored by at least one Warden for both their own safety and that of the pack.
 Starter rank for those over 6 moons old, born outside the pack and freshly recruited.
-They must rise through the Kinder rank before they can begin general education and specialized training, and earn a proper den in the heart of Geheimwald.
+They must rise through the Kinder rank before they can begin general education and specialized task training.

 Ausländer are often treated with caution and suspicion and may be excluded from some sacred practices until they prove loyalty to Namün and their values.